IBM/codellm-devkit/docs/blog/blog.md

 from cldk.analysis import AnalysisLevel
 ```

-Create an object of CLDK by providing the programming language of the source code we want to analyze, in this case it is ```java```.
+Create an instance of CLDK by providing the programming language of the code under analysis; in this case it is Java.

 ```python
 # Create a new instance of the CLDK class
 cldk = CLDK(language="java")
 ```

-CLDK uses different analysis engines -- Codeanalyzer (built using WALA and Javaparser), Tree-sitter, and CodeQL (future).
-Codeanalyzer is selected as a default analysis engine for ```java``` programming language.
+CLDK uses different analysis engines---[CodeAnalyzer](https://github.com/IBM/codenet-minerva-code-analyzer) (built using [WALA](https://github.com/wala/WALA) and [JavaParser](https://github.com/javaparser/javaparser)), [Tree-sitter](https://tree-sitter.github.io/tree-sitter/), and [CodeQL](https://codeql.github.com/) (future).
+CodeAnalyzer is selected as a default analysis engine for Java.

-CLDK supports different analysis levels as well --symbol table, call graph, program dependency graph, and system dependency graph.
-Analysis level can be selected using ```AnalysisLevel``` enum.
-Let's select ```symbol_table``` for the AnalysisLevel and also provide path for our example appliation we just downloaded.
+CLDK supports different analysis levels as well---symbol table, call graph, program dependency graph, and system dependency graph.
+The analysis level can be selected using the `AnalysisLevel` enumerated type.
+Let's select `symbol_table` as the analysis level and also provide the path to the downloaded Commons CLI application.

 ```python
 # Create an analysis object over the java application
 analysis = cldk.analysis(project_path="/tmp/commons-cli-rel-commons-cli-1.7.0", analysis_level=AnalysisLevel.symbol_table)
 ```
 Using this analysis object we can get a wealth of information about this application.
-For example, we can get all the classes, methods, their signatures, parameters, code bodies, callers, callees and a lot more!
+For example, we can get all the classes, methods, their signatures, parameters, code bodies, callers, callees, and a lot more!

-Let's list all the classes in this application.
+Let's list all the classes in the application.

 ```python
 print(list(analysis.get_classes().keys()))
 ```
-You shoud see a list of java classes.
-To play with this further, let's choose one particular class 'org.apache.commons.cli.GnuParser' out of many in this application.
-We can get the java file for this class, and get the code as well.
+You shoud see a list of Java classes.
+To play with this further, let's choose one particular class, `org.apache.commons.cli.GnuParser` from the classes in this application.
+We can get the Java file for this class and the code as well.

 ```python
 gp_class_file = analysis.get_java_file('org.apache.commons.cli.GnuParser')
 gp_class_file_path = Path(gp_class_file).absolute().resolve()
 gp_code_body = gp_class_file_path.read_text()
 ```
 We will use this code body later in the example.
 We can also list all the methods in this class.
-Let's print the first one.
+Let's print the first method.

 ```python
 some_method = next(iter(analysis.get_methods_in_class('org.apache.commons.cli.GnuParser')))
 print(some_method)
 ```
 This happens to be `flatten(Options, String[], boolean)`.
-We can get an object for this ```flatten``` method and print its signature as well.
+We can get an object for the `flatten` method and print its signature.

 ```python
 flatten_method = analysis.get_method('org.apache.commons.cli.GnuParser','flatten(Options, String[], boolean)')